Frijol/climate-change/GLOSSARY.md

 ## greenhouse gases
 Atmospheric gases which are transparent to ultraviolet radiation from the sun, but impermeable to infrared (such as the warmth rising from the earth).
 Carbon dioxide is such a gas.

+## green manures
+quick-growing plants that help prevent erosion and replace nutrients in soil

 ## Green Revolution
 From 1950-1992, a movement to increase food production without bringing more land under cultivation.
 Related to the work of Norman Borlaug and spread of monocultures.

 ## helical turbine
 A vertical turbine whose blades are modeled after birds' wings

+## intercropping
+planting two or more crops interspersed to maximize light, water, and nutrient usage

 ## inverted rates
 The more you buy, the more it costs per unit